Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/CSS tweaks/README.md

 <h1>Only functionability CSS tweaks</h1>

 <p>The files contained here contain fixes that will let you alter the default behaviour of Firefox.
-They are intended to be used as a template of the functions that you can use on your own custom <code>userchrome.css</code> for this goal.
-This means that you shouldn't just copy everything in every file to your userchrome, but instead select the features you are interested on to customize your Firefox in the way that you want.</p>
+They are intended to be used as a template of the functions that you can use on your own custom <code>userChrome.css</code> for this goal.
+This means that you shouldn't just copy everything in every file to your userChrome, but instead select the features you are interested on to customize your Firefox in the way that you want.</p>

-<p>With this goal in mind, a base empty <code>userchrome.css</code> is included (with the javascript fix included if you want to use it later, which won't work unless you have <code>userchrome.xml</code> as well), in case you don't have one already, so that you can use any of the tweaks included here without the need to know much CSS (you will just need to copy the things you want, which have a comment above them with a description of what each does).</p>
+<p>With this goal in mind, a base empty <code>userChrome.css</code> is included (with the javascript fix included if you want to use it later, which won't work unless you have <code>userChrome.xml</code> as well), in case you don't have one already, so that you can use any of the tweaks included here without the need to know much CSS (you will just need to copy the things you want, which have a comment above them with a description of what each does).</p>

-<p>If you are using the dark theme <code>userchrome.css</code> file, add the fixes from the files here in that one instead.</p>
+<p>If you are using the dark theme <code>userChrome.css</code> file, add the fixes from the files here in that one instead.</p>

-<p>To make it work, it's as simple as copying the function you want to apply at the bottom of <code>userchrome.css</code>, place it inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/CSS%20tweaks#the-chrome-folder">the chrome folder</a> if you hadn't yet, and restart Firefox.</p>
+<p>To make it work, it's as simple as copying the function you want to apply at the bottom of <code>userChrome.css</code>, place it inside <a href="https://github.com/Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/tree/master/CSS%20tweaks#the-chrome-folder">the chrome folder</a> if you hadn't yet, and restart Firefox.</p>
 <p>I describe what tweaks does each file contain below.</p>

-<h4>You can also keep some tweak inside your <code>userchrome.css</code> without it being enabled by encasing the lines you don't want to apply between "/*" and "*/" (without the quotation marks).</h4>
+<h4>You can also keep some tweak inside your <code>userChrome.css</code> without it being enabled by encasing the lines you don't want to apply between "/*" and "*/" (without the quotation marks).</h4>

 <h3>Bookmarks+URLbar+Sidebar.css</h3>